 A Tour Can Help You Make Your College Decision

 It is the season for a campus tour.
 Many of you have already visited a multitude of schools, but now that the verdicts are in; decisions have to be made.
-Therefore, this tour should look different as it should point out the pertinent things that will help your student make their final decision as to which school to attend.
+Therefore, this tour should look different as it should point out the pertinent things that will help your students make their final decision as to which school to attend.
 Of course, my daughter loves being a Knight, but your students may have specific things that will help them weigh out the pros and cons of each college.

 Go with a list of questions, but not the kind of questions that you can just google an answer to.
 Don’t be shy about asking them of your tour guide, financial advisor, a specific department or even students hanging out near the fountain or in Knightros.
 They can be your greatest resources.

 For instance; how important is Greek life to your student?
 I always recommend students try to get a tour of a sorority or fraternity house if they envision rushing when they get to college.
 In order to do so, they will have to find someone who knows someone that can get you in.
 Perhaps you have a friend whose daughter or son is a member of a sorority or fraternity.
 Reach out to them before going.
 There are not Greek life tours, but you can certainly take a quick drive through Greek Park.
 However, on a side note, do not let the condition of some of the frat houses scare you should you get into one.
 Some are off-campus.
 The boys tend to be much happier than their living conditions may reflect.